snissn/back-goes-backwards/outline.md

   - **Awareness Practices**
     - Exercises to develop proprioceptive awareness of bilateral muscle engagement.
   - **Breath Work**
-    - Using inhalation to simultaneously activate yang meridians on both sides.
+    - Using inhalation to simultaneously activate Yang meridians on both sides.
   - **Visualization**
     - Imagining energy rising symmetrically along both sides of the spine.